Mexican Football Federation

-The Mexican Football Federation (Federación Mexicana de Fútbol Asociación, A.C.), abbreviated as FMF is the official governing body of football in Mexico.
-It administers the men's and women's national teams with all its youth teams, the national teams of futsal and beach soccer, Liga MX with all its professional divisions, all affiliated amateur sectors, and controls promoting, organizing, directing, expanding, and supervising competitive football in Mexico.
+The Mexican Football Federation (Federación Mexicana de Fútbol Asociación, A.C.), abbreviated as FMF, is the official governing body of football in Mexico.
+It administers the men's and women's national teams with all the youth teams, the national teams of futsal and beach soccer, Liga MX and Liga Femenil with all the professional promotion divisions, all the national youth competitions, all affiliated amateur sectors, and controls promoting, organizing, directing, expanding, and supervising competitive football in Mexico.

-The FMF was established on 23 August 1927 to replace the Federación Central de Fútbol and its first president was Humberto Garza Ramos.
-It is an affiliate member of FIFA since 1929 and one of the founding members of CONCACAF since 1961.
+The FMF was established on 23 August 1927 to replace the Federación Central de Fútbol, the first president was Humberto Garza Ramos.
+It is an affiliate member of FIFA since 1929, and an affiliate founding member of CONCACAF since 1961.
 Subject to policies, statutes, objectives and ideals of those international governing bodies.
 Its headquarters are located in Toluca, State of Mexico.

 History

 In 1919, the Mexican amateur league was divided into two leagues (Liga Mexicana and Liga Nacional).
 Due to the expulsion of Tigres México shortly before the start of the season, Real Club España and España Veracruz withdrew in solidarity and founded their own league.
 The separation of the leagues took place in the 1920–21 season.
 After only two seasons, in 1922 under the president Ulises Garza Ramos, the two leagues were unified to found the Federación Mexicana de Football Asociación and creating the Campeonato de Primera Fuerza which was the highest level of Mexican football at that time.
 The following year it was renamed Federación Central de Fútbol due to its greater national influence, and it was its members who promoted the creation of Mexico's first national team.

-Finally in 1927 the current Federación Mexicana de Fútbol Asociación was reorganized and established.
-The Federation was renewed by the clubs: Club México, RC España, Necaxa, América, Asturias, Aurrerá and Germania, with the president Humberto Garza Ramos, the general secretary Juan B. Orraca and the treasurer Manuel Alonso who registered and affiliated the FMF with FIFA in 1929.

-The first national championship endorsed and organized by the new FMF was held in the 1927–28 season still in the considered league's amateur era until 1942.
+The current Federación Mexicana de Fútbol Asociación was reorganized and officially established in 1927.
+The Federation was renewed by seven clubs: Club México, RC España, Necaxa, América, Asturias, Aurrerá and Germania.
+The president Humberto Garza Ramos, the general secretary Juan B. Orraca and the treasurer Manuel Alonso registered and affiliated the FMF with FIFA in 1929.
+The first national competition endorsed and organized by the new FMF was the 1927–28 season of the Campeonato de Primera Fuerza, still in the league's amateur era until 1942.

 The Federation has three operational centres: the Central Office, the High Performance Centre (Centro de Alto Rendimiento, CAR) and the Training Centre (Centro de Capacitación, CECAP).